Belly Dancer (Bananza)

-"Belly Dancer (Bananza)" is a song by Senegalese-American singer-songwriter Akon from his debut studio album, Trouble.
+"Belly Dancer (Bananza)" (formatted on the album as "Bananza (Belly Dancer)") is a song by Senegalese-American singer-songwriter Akon from his debut studio album, Trouble.
 "Belly Dancer (Bananza)" peaked at number 30 on the Billboard Hot 100.
 Outside of the United States, "Belly Dancer (Bananza)" peaked within the top ten of the charts in the United Kingdom.
 The song samples "The Lunatics (Have Taken Over the Asylum)" by Fun Boy Three and "Body Rock" by Treacherous Three, and borrows from the chorus of "For What It's Worth" by Buffalo Springfield.
 It was used in the 2009 teen comedy film Fired Up!.
 A remix of the track, featuring Kardinal Offishall, was later included as a B-side to "Pot of Gold".

 Music video

 In the televised video, Akon goes into a motorbike store and begins daydreaming.
 He then encounters a pretty girl and follows her into a belly dancing club.
 There, as the song said, he finds ex-gangsters, and they all flirt.
 Towards the end of the video, Akon kisses his chosen girl.
 The online version of the video begins with Akon trying to fall asleep, and awakening upon the video's end.
 A further version of the video, featuring the remix featuring Kardinal Offshall, was also created.